Minord/TriangleEditor/docs/tools-desing/tool-bar.md

 be capable of grow or shink to a certain level. and let the user deside the order that the tool bar will be.

+**Mover tool**:
+Then the tool as to be capable of moving any other of the element to any site width the objetive of making it work.

+**Delete tool**:
+The use has to be capable of removing some tools of the tool bar maybe one option can ve a trash panel that delete its features form it place.

+**Tool Library**: